Residence Life Training, Philosophy and Programming

 Concord University Public Safety Main Office

 Each residence hall has an assigned set of housekeeping staff which work routine daytime hours, Monday through Friday.
 The building custodial personnel are responsible for the general upkeep and appearance of the facility, but are not expected to clean any intentional mess left by students.
-Custodial staff obligations do not include cleaning individual student rooms, or suite bathrooms in the Twin Towers.
+Custodial staff obligations do not include cleaning individual student rooms, or suite bathrooms in North and South Towers.

 Staff Duty Hours

-Residence Life Staff, including one Resident Director who covers the entire campus and one or more RA's working in each building, are on active duty from 5:30 p.m. to 12:00 midnight daily.
-RD duty responsibilities include coordination and support for the RA staff.
-This is done, in part, by completing nightly campus-wide walking tours.
+Residence Life Staff, including one Resident Director who covers the entire campus and one or more RAs working in each building, are on active duty from 5:30 p.m. to 12:00 midnight every day.
+RD duty responsibilities include working closely with the RA staff, completing campus-wide rounds, and responding to emergencies.
 The RA on duty is available to answer questions, maintain building safety and oversee other services.
-To ensure student safety, the RA on duty also makes specific building rounds of the residence hall and is required to sleep/remain in the facility throughout the night in case of any emergency.
-All on-duty Residence Life Staff members are in direct communication with Public Safety personnel via the campus radio communication system.
+To ensure student safety, the RA on duty also does rounds in their residence hall and is required to sleep/remain in the building throughout the night in case of an emergency.
+All on-duty Residence Life Staff members are in direct communication with Public Safety.